Skip to main content

 Shipman developed a plan for a hillside terraced garden that was defined by strong axial lines, dovecotes and lush beds filled with roses and trees, reminiscent of English border gardens.
 Sensory elements abounded, such as flowing water features, classical statuary and secluded resting spots.
 Shipman employed Elizabeth Strang, one of her colleagues, to draft the plans for the garden, leaving Strang to design many of the non-floral features such as the Pergola.

-Ellen Biddle Shipman’s design for Duke Gardens.
+Ellen Biddle Shipman’s plans for the Terrace Gardens

-The Terrace Gardens in summer 2021.
-Photo by Bill LeFevre.
+The completed Terrace Gardens in 1939

 The result was the Terrace Gardens, much like they appear today.
 The garden was dedicated in 1939, and it quickly became a beloved gathering place for the Duke and Durham communities.
 In one of her garden notebooks, now housed in the Cornell University archives, Shipman wrote, “Gardening opens a wider door than any other of the arts – all… can walk through, rich or poor, high or low, talented or untalented.
 It has no distinctions, all are welcome.”
 She foresaw what would become the hallmark of Duke Gardens: a world-class botanic garden that is free and accessible to everyone.